ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 The interface presented in this section might be too complex for manufacturers of HSMs with limited capabilities such as smartcards or personal ID tokens.
 For devices with limited capabilities, a fixed PKIX Evidence endorsed by the vendor might be installed during manufacturing.
-Other approaches for constrained HSMs might be to report entities and attributes that are fixed or offer limited variations.
+Other approaches for constrained HSMs might be to report entities and claims that are fixed or offer limited variations.

 On the other hand, an enterprise-grade HSM with the capability to hold a large number of private keys is expected to be capable of generating